MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-storage-limits.md

 5. Select **Save**.

+If a site runs out of storage, site admins can request more by following these steps:

+1. Go to the Site Settings page.
+2. Under **Site Collection Administration**, select **Storage Metrics**.
+3. Select **Request more quota** in the upper right.

-If a site runs out of storage, site admins can go to the Storage Metrics page to request more.
-Pressing this button will send an email like the following to the global and SharePoint admins in the organization.
+This sends a storage request email to the global and SharePoint admins in the organization.

 ![Storage request email](media/request-more-storage.png)